Ask Experts Questions for FREE Help!

 The problem here is you didn't give us enough information.
 You say you separated, is it a legal separation?
 Is there a court filed separation agreement?
 Generally who can claim the kids is spelled out in such an agreement.
 Another issue is how you will each be filing.

 But the bottomline here is that whoever provided more than half the support gets the deduction.
-So you go ahead and claim them in your return.
+So you claim them in your return.
 If someone else already did, then you will get notificiation of that fact from the IRS.
 At that point, you will need to contact the IRS and prove you are entitled to claim them.

 Tax Expert